spettersson/splunk4patientprivacy/data_guide.md

 ### **What is a Sourcetype?**

-A sourcetype instructs Splunk how to perform index-time processing, specifically be determining:
+A sourcetype instructs Splunk how to perform index-time processing, specifically by determining:

 - **How logs are separated into individual events**
 - **How the timestamp is identified, extracted and assigned to each individual event**